leongersing/ruby_buddha_ios_blog_source/readme.md

 That's it for now.
 We'll be adding a few things in a bit, but for now, let's get this app up and running.
 Open the "DetailView.xib" file in Interface Builder.

-Delete the label that reads "Content goes here." and pull onto the design surface 2 controls.
-The UITextField and the UITextView.
+Delete the label that reads "Content goes here." and pull onto the design surface 3
+controls:

+  * UITextField  (for the title)
+  * UITextView   (for the body)
+  * UIBarButton  (for saving - place it in the toolbar)

 Style them however you like.
-One is going to be our title, the other is going to be the body of our post.
 Save the file and go back to Xcode.

 We're going to be jumping back and forth from IB to Xcode so get used to alt-tabbing your way around.
 While you're welcome to use Vim or Emacs or TextMate or whatever